How do You Get Bed Bugs? The Story of the White Chair.

 A baby cockroach nymph

 Baby cockroaches, also called nymphs, look like their adult counterparts.
-The three main differences are their:
+The three main differences between an adult and a nymph cockroach are:

 As cockroach nymphs grow, they go through several stages of molting.
 During each stage, they shed their exoskeleton in favor of a new, larger, one.
-Babies start out dark in color and become more reddish brown with each molt.
+Roach babies start out dark in color and become more reddish brown with each molt.
 They will eventually grow wings by adulthood.

 • Cockroaches can live without their head for up to a week.